 Don't Pack Your Bikini - Or Your Speedo

-San Franciscans get a hot weather warning when the forecast says 85 degrees.
+San Franciscans practically get a hot weather warning when the forecast says 85 degrees.
 They spend Fourth of July night wearing five layers of fleece while watching the fireworks.

 Skip the short shorts unless the short-range forecast tells you they're justified.
 Bring a couple of layers that are easy to stuff in your day bag, and you can avoid buying one of those tacky sweatshirts at Fisherman's Wharf just to stay warm.

 Don't pack your snowshoes, winter parkas, and furry Russian hats, either.
 While it isn't hot, it won't be frigid cold, either.
-In fact, native San Franciscans have never seen snow unless they went out of town to do it.
+In fact, native San Franciscans have probably never seen snow unless they went out of town to do it.
 You might need a rain jacket or a raincoat, but only if you visit in the winter.

 Instead: Know What to Expect

 Don't Call the City By the Wrong Name

 There are about as many opinions about what to call the City by the Bay as there are residents.
 If you use the wrong one, the name police may not arrest you and toss you into a locally sourced artisan jail, but you'll certainly sound old-fashioned - or even worse, like a clueless chump.